 To promote and improve the services provided by all kinds of library and information agencies.

-Freedom of access to public library and information services is essential
+Freedom of access to Australian public library and information services is essential:

-- to enable Australians to contribute to the economic wellbeing of their families and the nation.
+to enable people to contribute to the economic wellbeing of their families and the nation.

 Public libraries welcome everyone.
 Core services are free at the point of delivery, and the aim of library teams is to reduce any barriers to engagement for people from diverse backgrounds and to promote equity of access to information, activities and resources.